Welcome Back, TRAILBLAZERS!

 In addition, here are some things to consider when choosing a laptop:

-- If the student is interested in photography, making movies, or other digital design topics, you will want to consider a 2021 Macbook Pro with a M1 Pro or M1 Max chip.
-Those machines have more processing power, and the screen resolution is amazing.
+- If the student is interested in photography, making movies, or other digital design topics, you will want to consider a MacBook Pro with a M2 Pro or M2 Max chip.
+Those machines offer a couple more GPU cores, and the screen resolution is amazing.

 - If the student downloads a lot of music or videos, does video editing, or takes a lot of photos, you may want to consider increasing storage to 512GB or more.
 All models have at least 256GB of storage on the laptop, but this has proven to not be enough for some students, especially those who fall into this category.